daithiw44/Node_Authenticated_MongoDB/ReadME.md

 This is just a basic example that demonstartes how to make the call to authenticate against a MongoDB server and what to look out for.

+In this example the config.js is pointing to Cloud Floundry or MongoLab / localhost etc. Apart from Cloud Foundry most all other mongo servers will be the same.

 The app.js has an input page which, for the purposes of the example, takes a string from the querystring and inserts this value into the database.
 (Obviously just an example)
 So by going to http://localhost:3000/input/testvalue the string 'testvalue' would be inserted into the database.
 The button on the page when clicked makes a post request to get the values stored in the database, these values can been seen in chrome developer tools or firebug... they are not written to the DOM.